furiousOyster/software-defined-org/Sales.md

 ## Mining Analogy:
 ?
 Geological prospecting - basically something could be here, we want to explore before commiting to production mining.

+# Depends on
+Industry Survey - so people know what they're talking about when they walk in to a meeting, and who to focus on.
+Contacts - to have contact lists up to date.
+Dev / Helix - to pass off opportunities to.

 # Contacts
 Contact cards of all entities that are being contacted are shared between all functions.
 Some of those cards are used in other areas, such as industry surveys, supplied information and management, etc